-Use in elderly: Treatment of elderly patients, particularly if long-term, should be planned bearing in mind the more serious consequences of the common side-effects of corticosteroids in old age (see also 'Special warnings and precautions for use').
+Use in elderly Treatment of elderly patients, particularly if long-term, should be planned bearing in mind the more serious consequences of the common side-effects of corticosteroids in old age (see also 'Special warnings and special precautions for use').

+Use in children

-Use in children: Although appropriate fractions of the actual dose may be used, dosage will usually be determined by clinical response as in adults (see also 'Special warnings and precautions for use' and Section 4.8 Undesirable effects').
+Although appropriate fractions of the actual dose may be used, dosage will usually be determined by clinical response as in adults (see also Section 4.4

+'Special warnings and special precautions for use' and Section 4.8 'Undesirable effects').
 Alternate day dosage is preferable where possible.